aPythonAteMyBaguette/raspberry-pi-os-lite-setup-for-server/README.md

 # raspberry-pi-os-lite-setup-for-server
 A collection of personal notes from my experience configuring simple Raspberry Pi servers.

 I am far from being an expert, as IT is currently only a hobby for me, and I am sharing these notes only to help those who need them.
-Creating these notes has enabled me to quickly reinstall my configurations when needed, and I thought they could help others as well.
+Creating these notes has enabled me to quickly reinstall and set-up correctly my configurations when needed, and I thought they could help others as well.